wigwamapp/wigwam/README.md

 ### https://ogwallet.tech

-A browser extension Web3 wallet designed for Ethereum, Polygon, BNB Smart Chain, Arbitrum, and all EVM networks.
+A browser extension Web3 wallet designed for Ethereum, Polygon, BNB Chain, Arbitrum, and all EVM networks.
 Reliable and secure solution for managing accounts and crypto keys, exploring DeFi, NFTs, and GameFi.

 <!-- TODO REBRANDING: replace banner artwork -->